ckeditor/ckeditor5/packages/ckeditor5-autosave/docs/features/autosave.md

 This automatically secures you from the user leaving the page before the content is saved or some ongoing actions like image upload did not finish.

+## Configuration

-The minimum time period between two save actions can be configured using the {@link module:autosave/autosave~AutosaveConfig#waitingTime `config.waitingTime`} property to not overload the backend.
-1 second is the default waiting time before the next save action if nothing has changed in the meantime after the editor data has changed.
+You can configure the minimum period between two save actions using the {@link module:autosave/autosave~AutosaveConfig#waitingTime `config.waitingTime`} property.
+This helps to avoid overloading the backend.

+One second is the default waiting time before the next save action if nothing has changed after the editor data was last saved.

 ```js
 ClassicEditor